SzieberthAdam/hyperoid/README.md

 Issues
 ------

-* My build has an extra ___EXPORTEDSTUB export in it and the stack handling is also different.
+* My build has an extra ___EXPORTEDSTUB export in it and the disassembly is still different.
   For more, see [Hyperoid Re-Build Project Notes/HYPEROID.ALF](rebuild#hyperoidalf).